Photo Not By D J Norton

 Although in the Stirchley section, the location of this picture would more accurately be described as Ten Acres, the area between Selly Park and Stirchley.

 What a cracking shot!
 Pavilion Sweeties got its name from the nearby Pavilion cinema.
-The shop is sadly no more, demolished some years ago, but the houses to the right survive to this day.
+The shop is sadly no more, demolished some years ago, but the houses to the right survive to this day as can be seen in my modern view.
 Note the jackets hung outside - looks like a bit of tailoring was going on there.

 9 Warwards Lane - 10/10/57